 This chaplet, which is not a substitute for the Rosary, has been known since the 14th and 15th century.
 It was made popular by the Rhenan mystics, the Dominicans, the Servites of Mary and others.
 And yet, it fell out of use.
 So forgotten that no one in the middle school could recite it properly.
 There was just an old sister who vaguely remembered some of it.
 This apparition then was the one that taught Marie Claire how to recite the chaplet.
 It was not a new revelation, but a reminder of an element of the Church tradition.
 Get the entire article here at La Carte Mariale du Monde

 This is a Jubilee Year of Mercy that Pope Francis has so generously lavished upon us!
-Now that we are approaching Lent this is the perfect time to reflect, learn and practice the message of God's Divine Mercy.
+This is the perfect time to reflect, learn and practice the message of God's Divine Mercy.